AxonIQ/giftcard-demo/README.md

 ### The Axon Server HTTP server

 Axon Server provides two servers; one serving HTTP requests, the other gRPC.
-By default these use ports 8024 and 8124 respectively, but you can change these in the settings.
+By default, these use ports 8024 and 8124 respectively, but you can change these in the settings.

 The HTTP server has in its root context a management Web GUI, a health indicator is available at `/actuator/health`, and the REST API at `/v1`.
 The API's Swagger endpoint finally, is available at `/swagger-ui.html`, and gives the documentation on the REST API.